 The DNR proposes to remove the dam on the Grindstone River in Hinckley and restore connectivity to the river channel.
 This would result in the permanent removal of the 26.6-acre Grindstone Reservoir, which is a public water basin.
 The removal is proposed because the dam is in poor condition, it presents a safety hazard, and it is a barrier to passage of fish and other aquatic wildlife on the river.
 The dam also does not allow for natural sediment transport and natural stream features or habitat diversity.

-The proposed dam removal requires preparation of an Environmental Impact Statement (EIS).
-The EIS will describe the potential environmental effects of a proposed dam removal project in the Hinckley area.
+The DNR will prepare an environmental impact statement (EIS) for the proposed Grindstone Dam Removal Project (the Project).
+The EIS will evaluate the Project and several project alternatives, and address their potential environmental effects.
 The EIS scoping documents provide information about the topics that are proposed to be included in the State EIS for the proposed project.

 Final Scoping Decision Document (FSDD)